-Cobre (iron ore): In 2011, subsidiary Southern Minerals acquired the rights to operate the Cobre magnetite stockpile in New Mexico where currently there are six years of tailings reserves.
+Cobre (iron ore): In 2011, subsidiary Southern Minerals acquired the rights to process the Cobre magnetite stockpile in New Mexico where currently there are six years of tailings reserves.

-Central Australian Rare Earths (nickel sulphide, cobalt): In 2016, the company funded a drilling programme at the highly prospective Hanns Camp located within CARE's Laverton Project.
-CARE holds tenements and has access to mining rights for cobalt, nickel, and rare earth elements in these tenements in Western Australia.
+Central Australian Rare Earths (nickel sulphide, cobalt): CARE holds tenements and has access to mining rights for cobalt, nickel, and rare earth elements in these tenements in Western Australia.

 Leigh Creek (copper): Strategic acquired the rights to the old copper mine situated in the North Flinders Ranges of South Australia, 500km north of Adelaide in 2018.
 The project comprises three sites: Mountain of Light; Paltridge and Rosmann East.

-Redmoor (50%-owned; tin, tungsten): Located 25km from Plymouth, and 40km from the Drakelands (Hemerdon) tungsten mine and processing plant.
-Cornwall Resources Limited, a joint venture with New Age Exploration, holds the Redmoor licence.
+Redmoor (tin tungsten): Located 25km from Plymouth, and 40km from the Drakelands (Hemerdon) tungsten mine and processing plant.

 How it's doing